Cyber Security Course Syllabus

 Social Engineering & Wi-Fi Security Fundamentals - CEH Exam-Oriented

-This module explores the intersection of psychology and technology in security breaches, with a focus on social engineering attacks and Wi-Fi security.
-Students learn about various social engineering techniques such as phishing, pretexting, baiting, and tailgating, and how these methods exploit human psychology to gain unauthorized access to information.
-The cyber security course syllabus highlights defenses against these attacks, including awareness training, robust verification processes, and the adoption of security best practices to reduce human vulnerabilities.
+This module examines the intersection of psychology and technology in security breaches, focusing on social engineering attacks and Wi-Fi security.
+Students learn about social engineering techniques like phishing, pretexting, baiting, and tailgating, which exploit human psychology for unauthorized access to information.

 Scripting Basics for Pen testing